TrNhDuong/BamboChat_Frontend/README.md

 # BamboChat - Frontend

-BamboChat is a premium, real-time chat application designed for a seamless and modern communication experience.
-Built with a focus on speed, security, and aesthetics, it provides a high-performance interface for both individual and group conversations.
+BamboChat is a premium, real-time chat application frontend designed for a seamless and modern communication experience.

-## 🌟 Key Features

-- 🔐 **Advanced Authentication**: Secure login and registration with OTP verification and Google OAuth integration.
-- 💬 **Real-time Messaging**: Instant, low-latency communication powered by WebSockets.
-- 👥 **Group Management**: Easily create groups, add members, and manage collaborative chats.
-- 👤 **Personalized Profiles**: Customizable user profiles with avatar support and status management.
-- 🎨 **Premium UI/UX**: A custom-built design system featuring:
-    - Sleek light and dark mode support.
-    - Glassmorphism effects and smooth micro-animations.
-    - Responsive layout for all devices.
-- 🔍 **Smart Search**: Find messages and friends quickly with integrated search functionality.
-- 🛡️ **Protected Routes**: Secure application state management and route protection.

 ## 🛠️ Tech Stack